Wolfgang Laib: Life and work

-Wolfgang Laib was born 25 March 1950 in Metzingen, Germany, the son of a medical doctor Gustav Laib and his wife Lydia.
-In 1962 the family moved to a small village near to Biberach an der Riss, There his father had built a contemporary glass house of extreme and unique architecture set in a surroundings of meadows and forests.
-The life which developed there had a strong and remarkable impact on all the members of the family.
+Wolfgang Laib was born 25 March 1950 in Metzingen, Germany, the son of medical doctor Gustav Laib and his wife Lydia.
+In 1962, the family moved to a small village near Biberach an der Riss.
+There, Laib's father built a contemporary glass house of unique architectural style amongst meadows and forests.
+The life which developed there had a remarkable impact on all members of the family.

-Jakob Braeckle, a landscape painter of the region, became a close friend of the Laibs and conveyed his deep respect and love for art.
-Through him the Laibs became personally acquainted with the paintings by Kazimir Malevich which were stored in Biberach by the architect Hugo Haering, having been later acquired by the Stedelijk Museum in Amsterdam.
-Through this friendship Laib became acquainted already in his early childhood with eastern culture and philosophies, together developing a very strong interest, especially in Lao-tse, Taoism and Zen Buddhism.
+Jakob Braeckle, a landscape painter of the region, became a close friend of the Laibs.
+Through him, the Laibs became acquainted with the paintings of Kazimir Malevich stored in Biberach by architect Hugo Haering and later acquired by the Stedelijk Museum in Amsterdam.
+Through this friendship, young Laib became acquainted with Eastern culture and philosophy and developed a strong interest in Taoism and Zen Buddhism.

-The family began to travel throughout Europe visiting those places where art, traces and treasures of the medieval culture are preserved.
-Assisi and the life and teachings of Saint Francis served as a very important influence upon Laib, his life and work.
-As the tendency toward travel developed, Laib journeyed outward to many different Asian countries, especially India.
+The family later traveled throughout Europe, visiting places where art and treasures of medieval culture were preserved.
+The life and teachings of Saint Francis of Assisi deeply influenced Laib, who later journeyed to India and various other Asian countries.

-In spite of his ever-growing passion for art, Laib begins to study medicine at the University of Tuebingen in 1968.
-As his studies progressed he began to question more and more what the medicine of this century actually is and means.
-Disillusioned with western medicine, he came to view the natural sciences, as well as most other modern thinking, as limited for their dependency on logic and the material world.
-His search led him to Eastern spiritualism, philosophy and pre-Renaissance thought.
-At this point Laib engaged himself in parallel studies of Sanskrit and eastern philosophies.
-In 1972, still in the middle of his medical studies, he began to work on a stone sculpture called "Brahmanda" – or "cosmic egg" in Sanskrit.
-At this moment Laib decided to finish his medical studies, but with the full intent of embarking on the career of an artist.
+In spite of his growing passion for art, Laib began to study medicine at the University of Tuebingen in 1968.
+As his studies progressed, he began to question the meaning of the medicine of the century.
+Disillusioned with Western medicine, he came to view the natural sciences, as well as most other modern thinking, as limited by their dependency on logic and the material world.
+Laib began to be interested in Eastern spiritualism, philosophy and pre-Renaissance thought, studying Sanskrit and Eastern philosophy.
+In 1972, still in the middle of his medical studies, he began to work on a stone sculpture called "Brahmanda", meaning "cosmic egg" in Sanskrit.
+Laib decided to finish his medical studies, but with the full intent of embarking on the career of an artist.